Dusty-Hordofel/client_pariscafe/README.md

     III. pass handleFiltering as props to <CheckboxGroup/>
     IV. create getFilteredDishes() & api->dish->getFilteredDishList()

-39. Adding Event Handling to Filter Dishes
+39. Adding Event Handling to Filter Dishes (done in the previous section)

 40. Display Filtered Dishes
 41. Designing a Spinner Component for our app
 42. Design Adding dishes To Cart